Explicit 27: Eye of the Tiger - Survivor

 5:43

-and just stoically like sort of gathering one by one the maximum you're allowed to do
+the street and just stoically like sort of gathering one by one the maximum you're allowed to do is a

 5:49

-is a stoic nod and nothing else just like yep hi we're on a mission this kind of looking
+stoic nod and nothing else just like yep hi we're on a mission this kind of looking behind the wall

 6:19

-Sean- there's a certain awkwardness to these guys and I don't know what it is.
-The thing
+full of bathtubs there's a certain awkwardness to these guys and i don't know what it is the thing

 6:24